 |Level E||There is inferential evidence in support of this alteration/action relationship.|

-SALSA DB is made available under the Open Database License (ODbL).
+SALSA is made available under the Open Database License (ODbL).
 A "plain-language" summary of the ODbL is available here.

 DIAGNOSTIC AND CLINICAL USE PROHIBITED.
 THE BROAD INSTITUTE and DFCI MAKE NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NONINFRINGEMENT OR VALIDITY OF ANY INTELLECTUAL PROPERTY RIGHTS OR CLAIMS, WHETHER ISSUED OR PENDING, AND THE ABSENCE OF LATENT OR OTHER DEFECTS, WHETHER OR NOT DISCOVERABLE.